-Colorado Bee Swarm Hotline – Free Honey Bee Swarm Removal!
+Colorado Report Bee Swarm Hotline – Free Honey Bee Swarm Removal!

-Give us a call and we will answer right away and send one of our experienced swarm removers within 30 minutes.
+Give us a call and we will answer right away and send one of our experienced swarm removers immediately.

 For the public: If you are a member of the public or the pest control industry wishing to report a swarm, call Northern Colorado Honey Bee Swarm Hotline number: 970-658-4949